CONSTRUCTION WASTE VIDEO

 This Ministry of the Environment video presents a short overview of our Construction and Demolition Waste Processing Facility that diverts approx. 75-80% of construction, building and demolition waste from Auckland landfill.

-Green Gorilla is a case study to explain how the waste levy can assist businesses that divert waste from landfill.
+Green Gorilla is a case study to explain how the waste levy can assist businesses in diverting waste from landfills.

 It’s hoped that the increase in the Waste Disposal Levy will incentivise waste producers: